10 Key Sustainability Challenges to Tackle

 Doing so also helps advance preparation for Climate Change, which is expected to allow the spread of diseases, such as malaria, into regions that were previously unaffected.

-The sustainability challenges we face in 2025 are vast and difficult.
+The sustainability challenges we face are vast and difficult.
 However, these challenges, if achieved, are also exciting opportunities that will contribute to a bright future.

 They are also often highly interconnected, requiring us to take a holistic approach to address them effectively.

-Therefore, if we prioritise sustainability effectively in 2025, we can use these challenges to create a more resilient, equitable, and sustainable future for generations to come!
+Therefore, if we prioritise sustainability effectively, we can use these challenges to create a more resilient, equitable, and sustainable future for generations to come!